 All qualified projects are eligible to receive the following:

-- Design incentive ($75/kW): Subsequent to signed commitment letter and acceptance of minimum requirements document.
+- Design Incentive: 10% of total incentive at project approval, subsequent to signed commitment letter and acceptance of minimum requirements document.

-- Installation incentive ($175/kW): Subsequent to commissioning of the CHP system and BGE inspection.
+- Commissioning Incentive: 30% of total incentive after installation is complete, subsequent to commissioning of the CHP system and BGE inspection.

 - CHP Fact Sheet

 - CHP Application - Apply Online

 - TRC Calculator (Excel)